-- A. Recreational facilities for employees, which shall not be located in a front yard or any yard abutting a residential zone. - B. Child Day Care Center in conjunction with a general or professional office use. - C. Retail not exceeding 5% of the gross floor area of the principal business. - D. Restaurants, including corporate cafeterias, serving the principal use occupants only and not open to the general public. - E. Outdoor storage of materials related to industrial uses. - (1) All materials to be stored outdoors shall be directly related to the principal use on the site. - (2) Outdoor storage shall comply with the bulk requirements of the underlying zoning district and related principal use. - (3) The outdoor storage area shall not exceed twenty percent (20%) of the gross floor area of the principal building. - (4) Outdoor storage shall not interfere with parking, site access or on-site circulation of vehicles and pedestrians. - (5) Materials shall be stored in an environmentally safe and orderly fashion, and shall be properly secured.
-The contents of outdoor storage shall be temporary in nature. - (6) Outdoor storage areas shall be screened from adjoining properties and shall conform to landscaping and screening requirements of these Regulations. - (7) The limit or area of approved outdoor storage shall be physically delineated, controlled and contained by buildings, structures, fencing, landscaping or a combination thereof to screen said area and the contents therein. - F. Storage Silos in the I-3 District only, not to exceed sixty-five (65) feet in height, nor have a footprint exceeding ten (10) percent of the gross square footage of the principal building footprint that the silo is attached to.
+- A. Recreational facilities for employees, which shall not be located in a front yard or any yard abutting a residential zone. - B. Child Day Care Center in conjunction with a general or professional office use. - C. Retail not exceeding 5% of the gross floor area of the principal business. - D. Restaurants, including corporate cafeterias, serving the principal use occupants only and not open to the general public. - E. Outdoor storage of materials related to industrial uses. - (1) All materials to be stored outdoors shall be directly related to the principal use on the site. - (2) Outdoor storage shall comply with the bulk requirements of the underlying zoning district and related principal use. - (3) The outdoor storage area shall be restricted to the following standards: - A. I-1 District: up to 40 percent of lot area - B. I-2 District: up to 40 percent of lot area - C. I-3 District: up to 40 percent of lot area - (4) The outdoor storage area shall not exceed twenty percent (20%) of the gross floor area of the principal building. - (5) Outdoor storage shall not interfere with parking, site access or on-site circulation of vehicles and pedestrians. - (6) Materials shall be stored in an environmentally safe and orderly fashion, and shall be properly secured.
+The contents of outdoor storage shall be temporary in nature. - (7) Outdoor storage areas shall be screened from adjoining properties and shall conform to landscaping and screening requirements of these Regulations. - (8) The limit or area of approved outdoor storage shall be physically delineated, controlled and contained by buildings, structures, fencing, landscaping or a combination thereof to screen said area and the contents therein. - F. Storage Silos in the I-3 District only, not to exceed sixty-five (65) feet in height, nor have a footprint exceeding ten (10) percent of the gross square footage of the principal building footprint that the silo is attached to.
 No signage, flags or lights shall be attached to the silo, except as may be required for safety purposes at the base of the silo.
 All such footprints shall include all enclosed overhangs.